 Each of our three churches are situated in this general area and are within five miles of each other.
 They have much in common, they all date from around the 12th century, each one is unusually small and all have had some historical connection with Mottisfont.
 This great Augustinian Priory was founded in 1201 and, until the reformation, was a destination for pilgrims who came to worship the Mottisfont relic which was believed to be a finger of St John the Baptist.

 As I had already briefly visited these churches a couple of weeks earlier to check that they were reasonably accessible and unlocked, it beggars belief that we somehow managed to get lost in a maze of narrow lanes in attempting to get to our first destination, Upper Eldon.
-In my defence the name Upper Eldon is unknown by my satnav and I only found it the first time by following instructions from the shopkeeper in Little Somborne.
+In my defence the name Upper Eldon is unknown by my satnav and I only found it the first time by following instructions from the shopkeeper in Kings Somborne.
 My irritation at not being able to recall these directions was compounded by BQ yet again expounding the advantages of the A-Z Road Atlas that had been his travel bible throughout his life.
 Ironically, it needed an even more traditional method, the humble signpost, before we were guided to our first destination.

 Upper Eldon – Church of St John the Baptist